yotam-k/advent-of-code/README.md

-# aoc-2023
+# advent-of-code
-Advent of Code 2023 - Learning Rust this year
+Advent of Code solutions for all years I've done it

+Started in 2023